ba01ei/imessager/README.md

 2. Create an rb file in the plugins folder using the same name as the plugin but in lower case, e.g. plugins/rssfeed.rb
 3. In the rb file, define a class with the same name, e.g. class RssFeed.
 Implement a class method self.run which takes a config dictionary and a boolean "testing" as input and returns an array of iMessage strings. testing is true if the user is calling textnow.rb to just test the trigger.
 4. In config.rb, add an entry in TRIGGERS, with the plugin name as the key, and the config dictionary as the value.
 Make sure that the config dictionary should at least have a key "period".
 E.g. "RssFeed" => {"period"=>"5", "url"=>"the feel url"}

+Once you created a tempate for config.rb, it is recommended to call "git update-index --assume-unchange config.rb", so that your personal settings in config won't be pushed to git server.

 License